Lion Electric (NYSE:LEV) Price Target Lowered to $3.00 at DA Davidson

 Institutional Investors Weigh In On Lion Electric

-Several large investors have recently modified their holdings of LEV.
-HBK Sorce Advisory LLC purchased a new position in shares of Lion Electric during the 1st quarter valued at $32,000.
-XTX Topco Ltd bought a new position in shares of Lion Electric during the first quarter valued at about $96,000.
-Prelude Capital Management LLC bought a new stake in shares of Lion Electric in the 2nd quarter worth approximately $52,000.
-Legal & General Group Plc raised its holdings in Lion Electric by 70.6% in the 4th quarter.
-Legal & General Group Plc now owns 13,880 shares of the company’s stock worth $31,000 after purchasing an additional 5,744 shares in the last quarter.
-Finally, Bayesian Capital Management LP purchased a new stake in Lion Electric in the first quarter worth about $26,000.
-Hedge funds and other institutional investors own 42.88% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Bayesian Capital Management LP bought a new position in shares of Lion Electric during the first quarter valued at $26,000.
+Legal & General Group Plc increased its stake in Lion Electric by 70.6% during the 4th quarter.
+Legal & General Group Plc now owns 13,880 shares of the company’s stock valued at $31,000 after purchasing an additional 5,744 shares in the last quarter.
+HBK Sorce Advisory LLC purchased a new position in Lion Electric in the first quarter worth about $32,000.
+Russell Investments Group Ltd. bought a new position in shares of Lion Electric in the second quarter worth approximately $32,000.
+Finally, Cambridge Investment Research Advisors Inc. purchased a new stake in shares of Lion Electric during the first quarter valued at approximately $32,000.
+42.88% of the stock is owned by institutional investors.

 The Lion Electric Company designs, develops, manufactures, and distributes purpose-built all-electric medium and heavy-duty urban vehicles in North America.
 The company's products include battery systems, chassis, bus bodies, and truck cabins.
 It also distributes truck and bus parts, as well as accessories.